The online Comment window has expired

 • Default_avatar

-William Schroeder over 1 year ago
+William Schroeder about 2 years ago

 Hello, I'm writing to oppose the budget proposal.
 I cannot believe that Mayor Johnson wants to increase police spending yet again.
 If we let this trend continue it will lead to insolvency for our city.
 I work on the North Side of Milwaukee as a letter carrier and it's readily apparent what taking away public resources and lack of investment away from the people in this city does.
 People are in poverty and need help and investing this much in the police signals that the city could care less about us and would rather throw people in jail than solve these issues.